IntensiveCoLearning/Ethereum-Protocol-Fellowship/Lvista.md

 > ⚠ If checkpoint at slot 32 haven't been justified in epoch 1, FFG will restart from slot 64.

-> 💡 The issue of delay about justify.
+> 💡 The issue about the justification of a block can sometimes finalize a block two or more epochs ago.

 ![](https://ethos.dev/assets/images/posts/beacon-chain/Beacon-Chain-Justification-and-Finalization.png.webp)

+**Proposers and bribery(贿赂)**
+TODO
+Proposers are only assigned to slots once the epoch starts, But how to avoid a bribery of proposers?[secret leader election](https://ethresear.ch/t/low-overhead-secret-single-leader-election/5994)